GraysonCox/my-nvim/README.md

 Follow the instructions to install [LazyVim](https://www.lazyvim.org/installation) and then place all these files in the `~/.config/nvim` directory.

-Note that this setup requires the following dependencies.
+Note that this setup requires Kitty and the following dependencies.

 - npm
   - typescript